SimonGommeton/PCF_WordCloud/README.md

 ## Import the managed solution into CDS

 Users may also want to manually import the solution into the CDS.
-They can do so (downloading)[blob/master/Managed Solution/] the solution and importing it using the CDS web portal.
+They can do so (downloading)[NGram_WordCloud_Solution.zip] the solution and importing it using the CDS web portal.